Cypher: Movie Review

 Digicorp set Sullivan up with a fake life to match his new cover identity as Thursby and send him to Sunway, a rival mega-corporation, but because he isn’t brainwashed, Sunway’s security can tell his identity as Thursby is fake.
 Sunway had asked Rita’s boss, freelance super-spy Sebastian Rooks, to interfere with Digicorp’s brainwashing programme and send them a potential double agent.
 Sullivan is Rooks’ man.

 Sunway use Sullivan to feed corrupted data to Digicorp.
-Sunway are delighted with Sullivan and send him to input a secret data disk to their super-secure underground ‘vault’.
+Sunway are delighted with Sullivan and send him to deliver a secret data disk to their super-secure underground ‘vault’.
 Sullivan calls Rita, who warns him that Sunway are just as ruthless as Digicorp and his life is in danger once he inputs the data.
 Instead he should swap the disk for one that will extract data for Rooks.
 In return Rooks will protect Sullivan from the mega-corporations.
 Rita also reveals that the mega-corporations know her identity and are searching for her with lethal intent.
-They must work together to save their lives.
+They must work together to save their lives…

 Sullivan manages to steal the required information from Sunway’s vault, only just escaping after Rita intervenes to save him.